 Cardiac Arrest in Young Age - Causes and How to Prevent Sudden Cardiac Death

 Home > Blogs > Cardiac Arrest in Young Age - Causes and How to Prevent Sudden Cardiac Death

-Millions of viewers around the world watched in shocked when Christian Eriksen suddenly collapsed on the pitch during the first half of Denmark’s opening game of the Euro 2020 soccer tournament against Finland on June 12, 2021.
+Millions of worldwide viewers watched in shock when Christian Eriksen suddenly collapsed on the pitch during the first half of Denmark’s opening game of the Euro 2020 soccer tournament against Finland on June 12, 2021.
 The Danish midfielder looked fit, healthy, and in good spirits - perhaps, just about the last person you would expect to have a sudden cardiac arrest.
 Fortunately, he received timely cardiopulmonary resuscitation (CPR), which saved his life.

 Sudden cardiac arrest in young people is rare, but it does happen.
 The Centers for Disease Control and Prevention (CDC) estimates that about 2,000 young, seemingly healthy people under age 25 in the US die each year of sudden cardiac arrest.
 There has been an alarming trend of heart attacks and cardiac arrest in younger adults.
 Doctors at Fortis Hospital, Mulund, explain what can cause cardiac arrest in young people and what they can do to prevent sudden cardiac death.

 What is cardiac arrest?

 Cardiac arrest is when the heart suddenly stops pumping blood around your body, or the heart ceases to beat.
 It usually happens without any warning.
 When a person has a cardiac arrest, they collapse suddenly, lose consciousness, and won’t be breathing or breathing normally.
 Unexplained fainting, chest pain or shortness of breath, and a family history of cardiac arrest are some indications to watch for.
 A cardiac arrest can lead to death if not treated within minutes.

 The causes of cardiac arrest usually depend on a person’s age.
 In people over 35, most cases of cardiac arrest are caused by coronary artery disease.
 In young people, the causes of cardiac arrest may vary.
-Some of the conditions that can cause a cardiac arrest in the younger population include:
+Some of the conditions that cause cardiac arrest in young adults include:

 A complex type of heart disease in which the heart muscle becomes too thick.